 The Stand manifests as a tall (2.15 m) humanoid with long limbs, three fingers, and no visible face.
 The figure wears a round ‘glass’ helmet, a blue skirt with a large bow on the back, red boots, and has patches representing the 8 planets on its torso.

 So a friend and I did an art collab, with the idea of combining all the JoJos.
 I did most of the design, though Ryan did have some input.
-So here’s Jogio!3
+The original drawing can be seen here, this is a digital recoloring I did myself.
+So here’s Jogio!2

 Influences, from the top:

 - Jotaro’s hat, with the Lucky Land symbol and Johnny’s horseshoe

 - hair tendrils (idk what they are called) from both Jotaro and JJL Kira

 - I tried to include elements of part 6, 8, 1, and 2 in the face.
 The eye and nose design are part 6-esque, the mouth and lipstick are part 8 style, and you can’t see, but their eyebrows are the thick 80s shonen type from parts 1 and 2.

 - fingerless gloves with rondels from Jonathan and Joseph, gold bracelets from Joseph and Josuke

 - arm warmers from Johnny and Jolyne, with triangle motif from general JoJo style